open/close all folders

 MC: (There's a situation I never thought I'd be in.
 Two immortals, and I'm the mature one.)

-- On Diego's route, the protagonist quips that she likes her coffee like she likes her men: "Supernaturally powerful."
+- The protagonist quips that she likes her coffee like she likes her men: "Supernaturally powerful."

-- On Diego's route, the protagonist asks him if he discards his medical manuals once they become outdated.Diego: Are you kidding?
+- The protagonist asks Diego if he discards his medical manuals once they become outdated.Diego: Are you kidding?
 They're hilarious.
 I have to keep them. [ ] But you should see what they wrote in Victorian times.
 Especially before germ theory?
 Phew.

 - In Diego's fourth season, he pays Grace's tuition so that she can go to college.
 The heroine, while grateful, is uncomfortable enough with this largesse that she resists Diego's other efforts to pay for things for her, prompting him to complain to Grace:Diego: [MC] won't let me spoil her.
 Why don't you tell her to take more of my money?